sumonsm/client_server_application/Code/client_application/Readme.txt

 ==================

 a.
 Test and production environment is Linux/Unix based. /dev/urandom is used as the source of the payload.
 So we cannot use Windows.
 Should work fine on Mac.
 b.
 Payload size is defined so, no size check is used.
 We know the client will send no more than 1024 bytes of data.
-No clever chunking or buffering was implemented because of this.
+No clevel chunking or buffering was implemented because of this.

 4. Requirements skipped: